-A readmission occurs when an individual is readmitted to a Medicaid certified swing bed or transferred from one Medicaid certified swing bed or nursing facility to another, with or without an intervening hospital stay.
-Interfacility transfers are not subject to a PASRR preadmission screening and resident review.
-If an individual transfers from a Medicaid certified swing bed or nursing facility to a hospital or to another Medicaid certified swing bed or nursing facility, the transferring facility is responsible for ensuring that copies of the individual's PASRR preadmission screening and resident review findings accompany the individual.
+A readmission occurs when an individual is readmitted to a Medicaid certified swing is transferred from one Medicaid certified swing bed or nursing facility to another, with or without an intervening hospital stay.
+Interfacility transfers are An interfacility transfer is not subject to a PASRR preadmission screening and resident review.
+If an individual transfers from a Medicaid certified swing bed or nursing facility to a hospital, or to another Medicaid certified swing bed or nursing facility, the transferring facility is responsible for ensuring that copies of the individual's PASRR preadmission screening and resident review findings accompany the individual.

 67:62:15:18.
 Interfacility transfers.
-An interfacility transfer occurs if the individual is
+An interfacility transfer occurs if the individual

 67:62:15:19.
 Out of state placement.
-The state where the individual is a state resident or would be a state resident at the time Medicaid eligibility is obtained shall make the required PASRR preadmission screening and resident review determination.
+The state where the individual is a state resident or would be a state resident at the time Medicaid eligibility is obtained shall make the required PASRR preadmission screening and resident review determination must be conducted by the state in which the individual: